On the characterization of Bow-up and Global Radial solution for free boundary system with nonlinear inhomogeneous gradient and source term: Abstract

+In the recent decade, a lot of attention has been drawn to the question on the global phenomena of free boundary problems.
+Aiming to understand the blow-up and global phenomena incorporating with free boundary, in this paper, we obtain a complete characterization of blowup and global phenomena for radial solutions of a two-free boundaries system as follows :

 where $r = |x|,\ x \in \R^N$, $p, \alpha >1 $ are given constants and $\lambda(t,x), a(t,x)$ satisfy suitable prescribed growth conditions.
-First, we show the well-posedness of the local solution to (\ref{bs_pr}).
-Second, we succeed to classify the blowup and global phenomena by establishing some relations between $\alpha$, $p$ and growth rate of the coefficients, in which proving a comparison principle based on the Stampacchia truncation method plays the central role.
-In particular, if $1<\alpha < p$ and $ (u(0,r);v(0,r)) = A (\phi(r); \varphi(r))$ is an initial data of (\ref{bs_pr}), we find two certain positive thresholds $A^*_G$ and $A^*_B$ such that the global fast solution exists for $0 < A < A_G^{*}$ and the global slow solution exists for a suitable value of $A$ such that $A^*_G \leq A < A^*_{B}$ while blow-up solutions hold for $A \geq A^{*}_{B}$.
-On the other hand, if $\alpha \geq p$ incorporating with a suitable comparison on $\beta, p$ and $\alpha$, then there exist global solutions with nonnegative initial data of exponential decay.
-Our approach is being far different from the celebrated works \cite{MF,PS}, where the authors can only handled the equations with constant coefficients.
+First, we prove the existence, uniqueness and stability of local solution to the system.
+Then, we classify the blowup and global phenomena by establishing some relations between $\alpha$, $p$ and growth rate of the coefficients.
+In particular, if $1<\alpha < p$, we show that the global fast solution exists for the initial value sufficiently small and the global slow solution exists with a suitable initial value, while blow-up solutions hold for sufficiently large initial value.
+On the other hand, if $\alpha \geq p$ associated with a suitable comparison on $\beta, p$ and $\alpha$, then there exist global solutions with nonnegative initial data of exponential decay.
+Here, the presence of inhomogeneous gradient absorption prevents blow-up phenomena and thus the solutions are slanted to the global phenomena.
+Our approach is being far different from the seminal works \cite{MF,PS,SBP,TZ, TVH1,TVH2}, where the authors can only handled the equations without gradient term or with constant coefficients by self-similar solution or energy method.
 To our knowledge, this is the first work revealing the influence of the inhomogeneous coefficients to the blow-up and global phenomena to the cooperative system with nonlinear gradient and different free boundaries.

 \keywords{Parabolic system; Free boundary; Blow up; Global fast solution; Global slow solution}